markshapiro/graphql-db-projection/README.md

     // ...
     displayName: {
       type: GraphQLString,
-      projection: 'username'  // will rename the field 'username'
+      projection: 'username'  // will rename the field to 'username'
     },
     fullName: {
       type: GraphQLString,